BA407 Business MECOP Seminar — Course Syllabus

 difficulties in their MECOP experience.

-Grading: Pass/Fail (you MUST pass this course in order to start your MECOP internship)
+The course is graded Pass/Fail (you MUST pass this course in order to start your MECOP internship)

-Report requirement: At the end of week 10 you must submit to your instructor a brief report containing the following:
+By the end of week 10 you must submit to your instructor a brief report containing the following:

 Report writing guidelines